meilisearch/documentation/guides/advanced_guides/search_parameters.md

 - `<Attribute>` (Optional, string)

   Comma-separated list of attributes.
-Every matching string sequence in the given attribute's field will be wrapped around an `<em>` tag
+Every matching string sequence in the given attribute's field will be wrapped around an `<em>` tag.

   Defaults to `none`.

 #### Example